vktr274/cnn-affect-recognition/README.md

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW](./graphs/resnet50_pretrained_adamw.png)

-As our last attempts with ResNets we decided to try a larger augmented dataset that's 3 times larger than the previously used dataset.
+As our last attempts with ResNets we decided to try a larger augmented dataset with improved labels that's 3 times larger than the previously used dataset.
 We also kept the ImageNet weights frozen and used AdamW with the same hyperparameters.
 The batch size stayed at 64.
 We used the same top as before.
 Early stopping was used too with a patience of 10 epochs and best weights restoration.
 This training yielded the best results so far.
 The training ended by early stopping on epoch 80 where the training loss was 0.4867, the validation loss was 1.2748, the training accuracy was 0.8315, and the validation accuracy was 0.5926.
 The test accuracy was still very low though - only 0.3868.
 The training progress can be seen in the graph below.

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW - 3x Dataset](./graphs/resnet50_pretrained_adamw_3x.png)

-The previously observed issues are likely to be caused by not enough data as recognizing face expressions is a very difficult task.
+Based on the last training the previously observed issues are likely to be caused by not enough data as recognizing face expressions is a very difficult task.
 We can use a `Sequential` model with preprocessing layers to create more image variations on the fly.
 We defined the following Sequential model:

 ```py
 augmentation = Sequential([